A $4/3$ Approximation for $2$-Vertex-Connectivity

-\mi{We will use the notion of block-cutpoint graph.
+We will use the notion of block-cutpoint graph.
 The block-cutpoint graph $G^*$ of a graph $G$ is a bipartite graph that has a node corresponding to every maximal 2VC subgraph of $G$, as well as a node corresponding to every cut vertex of $G$.
 Furthermore, $G^*$ has an edge $ub$ iff $u$ is a cut vertex and $u\in V(B)$, where $B$ is the maximal 2VC subgraph of $G$ corresponding to $b$ in $G$.
-It is a well-known fact~\cite[Chapter~3]{west2001introduction} that the block-cutpoint graph of a graph $G$ is a tree if $G$ is connected.}\mig{I moved this to preliminaries because we need it to argue that complex components have at least 2 leaf-blocks.
-It also makes more sense here.}
+It is a well-known fact~\cite[Chapter~3]{west2001introduction} that the block-cutpoint graph of a graph $G$ is a tree if $G$ is connected.